yellowmessenger/documentation/docs/cookbooks/voice-as-channel/OBcampaign/setupOBC.md

 1. Click **Add new goal to the flow**.
 2. Add details:
     - **Name**: Type any custom name.
-    - **Event**: Select an event that you have activated in Studio.
+    - **Event**: Select an event that you have activated in Automation.
 When this [event](https://docs.yellow.ai/docs/platform_concepts/studio/events/event-hub) is identified, it will indicate that the goal has been reached.
     - **Set goal validity**: Choose the duration for which the goal should remain valid.
 After the specified duration, the campaign will still be active, but the goal won't be considered.
 3. **Save** the goal.
     ![](https://hackmd.io/_uploads/rJwmAQ0B2.png)